Named666/BaseDOM/README.md

 - `createComponent(tag, options)`: The core function for creating elements with reactive features.
 - `renderComponent(component, container)`: Renders a component into a container, handling lifecycle hooks.
-- `parseComponent(htmlText)`: Parses an HTML string into a renderable component function.
 - `html.js` provides helpers for all standard HTML tags (`div`, `p`, `h1`, etc.).
 - `Link(options, children)`: A component for internal navigation that works with the router.
 - `List(getItemsFn, getKeyFn, renderItemFn)`: Efficiently renders a list of items with key-based reconciliation.